 Below: Frazil ice (left) clumps together in sticky mats.
 Depending on weather conditions, blockages can form in the river channel.
 High hoes are often used to clear the build-up of frazil ice.

-The SVCA made repairs to a small section of the dyke(spillway) on the south side of the Upper Durham Dam and the downstream portion of the river channel in the spring of 2008 following a high flow and ice event that damaged this area in January of that year.
+The SVCA made repairs to a small section of the dyke(spillway) on the south side of the Upper Durham Dam and the downstream portion of the river channel in the spring of 2008.
+This followeda high flow and ice event that damaged this area in January of that year.

 Below: Minor repairs to the dyke and south side of the channel at the Upper Durham Dam

-In 2010, the SVCA applied to the MNR's Water and Erosion Control Infrastructure funding on behalf of the Municipality of Brockton to secure 50% of the funds to repair the Queen Street storm sewer that outfalls through the Walkerton Flood Control Dyke.
+In 2010, SVCA applied to the Ministry of Natural Resources and Forestry's (MNRF) Water and Erosion Control Infrastructure funding on behalf of the Municipality of Brockton to secure 50% of the funds to repair the Queen Street storm sewer that outfalls through the Walkerton Flood Control Dyke.

 The work was completed in two phases; the design engineering (B.M.
 Ross and Associates), completed in early 2011 and the construction (Van Driel Excavating Inc.), completed in the fall of 2011.
 The repair was necessary to ensure the safety of residents located behind the dyke in the Town of Walkerton.
 The dyke repair is located on the south side of the Main Saugeen River at the north end of the Queen Street road allowance